| || A

 St Andrews, Musselburgh and North Berwick.
 The earliest foursome match on the West Links was played between Allan Robertson and Tom

-Morris from St Andrews and the Dunn brothers Willie and Jamie from Musselburgh.
+Morris from St Andrews against the Dunn brothers Willie and Jamie from Musselburgh.
 The matches were played each year from 1847 to 1850

 Each side had it's own band of supporters, but with Musselburgh being closer to the links at North Berwick they had a larger following,